-Yes, Ice Wine can go bad.
-Like any other wine, the exposure to oxygen in combination with high temperatures can cause it to spoil it over time.
+Ice wine can go bad.
+Like any other wine, exposure to oxygen in combination with high temperatures can cause it to spoil over time.
 If it smells like vinegar, the chances are high that it isn’t drinkable anymore.

 How Long Does Ice Wine Last When Open?

-As Ice Wine contains a lot of residual sugar that functions as a preservative, it lasts quite long in comparison to most table wines.
-An open bottle can last several weeks in theory, given that you reseal it and keep it in the refrigerator.
+As ice wine contains a lot of residual sugar that functions as a preservative, it lasts quite long in comparison to most table wines.
+An open bottle can last several weeks, in theory, given that you reseal it and keep it in the refrigerator.
 However, with each day of storing, the chance of spoiling rises.
-Better enjoy it within 3 to 5 days after opening than taking this risk.
+Better enjoy it within 3 to 5 days after opening than take this risk.

 White types go well with fruity desserts, especially with stone fruits like peaches or nectarines.
 But their fruity flavors also match superbly with creamy dishes like crème brûlées, cheesecake, or custard.

 Reds, mainly Cabernet Franc wines, are fantastic with chocolate-based dishes like chocolate mousse or chocolate cakes.

 Combining ice wine with cheese is another way to create a greatly balanced sensation of sweetness and salty or spicy flavors.
 The cheese of your choice should not be too mild, though.
 Otherwise, the wine’s intense, sweet taste will overpower it.
 Here are some great combinations: